Fire Science Student Resources, Scholarships, and Support Services

 You should apply for as many scholarships as you can, provided you are a good candidate.
 This includes both large and small financial awards.
 Even small local scholarships are worth your time.
 Typically, they receive fewer applicants, so your odds of winning may be much higher.

 - Tip #5: Try Again

 Whether you received a financial award that ends after one year, or you didn’t receive any awards at all, it is important that you reapply and try again the following year.
-Be on the lookout for more frequent seasonal deadlines for some awards, as you might not have to wait as long to start applying for scholarships again.
+Be on the lookout for more frequent seasonal deadlines for some awards, as you might not have to wait as long to start applying again.